mseemann/angular2-mdl-ext/README.md

-all packages from this project have been moved to https://github.com/mseemann/angular2-mdl.
+All packages from this project have been moved to https://github.com/mseemann/angular2-mdl.
 The npm package names are the same.

-**This project is deprecated.**
+**This project is deprecated and is in read only mode.**

 # @angular-mdl/*
 Additional components for @angular-mdl/core that are not part of material design lite